 Local authorities have a role in the Fast-track process

-Local authorities have responsibilities under the Fast-track Approvals Act 2024.
-They retain their existing functions under the Resource Management Act 1991 relating to:
+They also retain their existing functions under the Resource Management Act 1991 relating to:

 Steps before lodging referral application – Fast-track Approvals Act 2024 – New Zealand Legislation website